UPraggy/FOOD_DEV/Documentation/utils/INTERFACE_FUNCIONALITIES/rmc/README.md

 def rmcd_btn(self, w):
 ```
 ## RMCD NEXT PAGE
-Settings whenever the **Next page** button is pressed, change the fonts and hide the button.
+Settings whenever the **Next Page** button is pressed, before it checks if any records have been selected for right after switching to change fonts and hide the button.
 ```python
 def rmcu_next_step(self, w, current):
 ```